All Episodes

 I have a story here from the New York Post.

-New York's heavily Democratic congressional delegation will be one of the most powerful on Capitol Hill when the next Congress convenes in January, and is already angling to use its clout to New York's advantage.
+New York's heavily Democratic congressional delegation will be one of the most powerful on Capitol Hill when the next Congress convenes in January, and it's already angling to use its clout to New York's advantage.

-Wrangell said he's not eyeing a one-time pork barrel payout, so these are not earmarks.
+Wrangel said he's not eyeing a one-time pork barrel payout, so these are not earmarks.

-New York Democrats surveyed last week by the New York Post, listed their priorities.
+New York Democrats surveyed last week by the New York Post listed their priorities.

 This is your tax dollars.

-Two billion dollars for a JFK to Lower Manhattan rail link, a cash infusion for the city's school system, money to put more police on the streets, changing homeland security funding to benefit New York and other big cities, and a must-do for Big Apple lawmakers is solving the medical crisis related to ground zero cleanup, including money for treatment and an investigation into the depth of the danger.
+$2 billion for a JFK to lower Manhattan rail link, a cash infusion for the city's school system, money to put more police on the streets, changing Homeland Security funding to benefit New York and other big cities.

 It's my baby to try to get more cops on the street.